 I love to race!
 I love having a goal to work towards.
-I love seeing improvement from one race to the next, even when it's small.
+I love seeing improvement from one race to the next, be it mental or physical.
 I love competing in running, although in regular life I'm not nearly as competitive.
 I love the feeling of setting my sites on someone and passing them.
 I love lining up with hundreds and thousands of other runners, all with different motivations, all with the understanding that we're there to do what we love, together.
 And I'm grateful for the opportunity to beat down the demons that tell me I'm not good enough, strong, enough, or tough enough.
 I'm mentally, emotionally, and physically tougher than when I started running when I was 14 and it's empowering to know that I can continue to grow stronger.

 2018 - Hindsight is funny

 - Rock CF 13.1